 - Chef's tip: the pistachio gelato is delicious.

-- Recommended if... you want to try the most authentic ice cream in Trastevere.
+- Recommended if... you want to try the most authentic gelato in Trastevere.

 9. Taste the best street food at Trapizzino Trilussa

-The more modern and street food lovers can enjoy good street food at Trapizzino Trilussa, which has developed a kind of tapas, somewhere between a sandwich and a pizza, which you can order to take away and eat in the square.
+The most modern and street food lovers can enjoy good street food at Trapizzino Trilussa, which has developed a kind of tapas, somewhere between a sandwich and a pizza, that you can order to take away and eat in the square.

-Specifically, it is a triangular-shaped slice of pizza, rolled and open in the center filled with typical and delicious dishes of Roman cuisine.
-Today, the idea has been so popular that it has already opened several franchises in Italy and even in...
+Specifically, it is a triangular-shaped slice of pizza, rolled up and open in the middle filled with typical and delicious dishes of Roman gastronomy.
+Today, the idea has become so popular that it has already opened several franchises in Italy and even in...
 New York!